vygr/ChrysaLisp/doc/FUNCTIONS.md

 ## Function format

-Functions consist of 7 sections, header, code, string pool, atom table, external function Vtable, atom string pool and external function path string pool.
+Functions consist of 5 sections, header, code, string pool, external function Vtable and external function path string pool.
 In some circumstances these sections may not be present, for example in the case of a class Vtable the code section is empty, plus a string pool or table section may be empty if there are no entries required.
-When a function is in bound format sections such as the path and or atom string pool may have been stripped after binding in order to save memory space.
+When a function is in bound format sections such as the path string pool may have been stripped after binding in order to save memory space.

-The total size of a function and the start of the code, atom table and path Vtable sections are aligned to a ptr_size.
+The total size of a function and the start of the code and path Vtable sections are aligned to a ptr_size.

 ### Header fields